 The steps within the learning review method focus on understanding the realities of everyday work.
 To achieve this understanding, we need to minimise the risk of hindsight and outcome biases by hearing the stories from those involved before gathering all the clinical documentation, records of policies and procedures and other data.
-In this method, the review team members are not 'experts' in the field but facilitators who build the narrative that
+In this method, the review team members are not 'experts' in the field but facilitators who build the narrative that they present to focus groups for sense-making.
+It is important to note that where a review uncovers clear criminal intent or performance management issues, these need to be dealt with separately under the Employment Relations Act 2000, not as part of the learning review.

-5 Leggat SG, Balding C, Bish M. 2021.
+&lt;sup>5 Leggat SG, Balding C, Bish M. 2021.
 Perspectives of Australian hospital leaders on the provision of safe care: implications for safety I and safety II.
 Journal of Health Organization and Management 35(5): 550-60.
 DOI: 10.1108/JHOM-10-2020-0398.

-6 Salmon et al, 2023, op. cit.
+Salmon et al, 2023, op. cit.

-7 National Collaborative for Restorative Initiatives in Health.
-2023.
-He Maungarongo ki Ngā Iwi: Envisioning a Restorative Health System in Aotearoa New Zealand.
-Wellington: National Collaborative for Restorative Initiatives in Health.
-URL: www.hqsc.govt.nz/resources/resource-library/he-maungarongo-ki-nga-iwi-envisioning-a-restorative-health-system-in-aotearoa-new-zealand/ (accessed 19 June 2023).
+&lt;sup>7 Initiatives in Health.
+URL: www.hqsc.govt.nz/resources/resource-library/he-maungarongo-ki-nga-iwi- envisioning- a-restorative-health-system-in-aotearoa-new-zealand/ (accessed 19 June 2023).